blockstarter/lsxc/README.md

-# LSXc - LSX Compiler
-### Compile Livescript + Pug + SASS + React into Javascript/Css Bundle

-Store your style, logic and layout in one file.

 ![logo](http://res.cloudinary.com/nixar-work/image/upload/v1516572404/lsx-logo.jpg)

+* Compile Livescript + Pug + SASS + React into Javascript/Css Bundle
+* Store your style, logic and layout in one file
+* Use benefits of indented languages

 ### Demo